codeplaysoftware/standards-proposals/affinity/cpp-23/dXXXXr0.md

 the appropriate action.

-This shift moves towards a more algorithmic-based approach to the customization of execution and both removes the need for users to understand the internal workings of various executors and allows more freedom in executor implementations to choose how to interpret the hint.
+This shift moves towards a more algorithmic-based approach to the customization of execution.
+It both removes the need for users to understand the internal workings of various executors and allows more freedom in executor implementations to choose how to interpret the hint.

-The properties of the previous revision of this paper; `bulk_execution_affinity` , also included the `balanced` property which differentiated between round-robin and bin-packed mapping of work-items to the underlying resources.
+The properties of the previous revision of this paper, `bulk_execution_affinity` , also included the `balanced` property which differentiated between round-robin and bin-packed mapping of work-items to the underlying resources.
 This variant is not reflected in this paper, as it requires some further investigation, so it